Apply for the Black Youth Development and Mentorship Program

 Mentorship and networking

-During the program, students are paired with mentors.
-Mentors help students develop their professional skills and provide support throughout the program.
-Weekly workshops and guest speaker presentations also provide opportunities for students to learn and network.
+During the program, students are paired with a mentor of African Descent.
+Mentors check-in regularly with students, help students develop their skillset and provide support throughout the program.
+Bi-weekly workshops also provide opportunities for students to learn and network during the program.

 Interview

 If your job application is successful, the program will contact you to schedule an interview.
-If you applied for more than 1 job, you may need to do more than 1 interview.
-You can review interview tips to help prepare for your interview.
+You should carefully review the job description for each job you apply for to help prepare for your interview.
+You should also review any interview tips provided.

 Preparing for first day of your summer job